Student Advancement in Leadership (SAIL)

-- a Student Leadership Certificate upon completion
+- a Student Leadership Notification of Completion

 - leadership training and professional development

-- Leadership Banquet in March
+- recognition at the SAIL Award Banquet in March

-A list of volunteer opportunities for students will be posted below.
-You should contact the organization or department you want to work with as early in the semester as possible.
+A list of volunteer activities for students will be available in Brightspace, and students are also encouraged to find their own opportunities.
+You should contact the organization or department you wish to work with as early in the semester as possible.
 This will ensure that you will have the proper documentation and/or training needed to continue in the position.

 What are the advantages of being in the program?

 This program is designed specifically for students wanting to be more intentional about building leadership skills, enhancing their personal and development skills, and exploring their career interests and competencies.
-This program will work on your communication skills, career exploration, leadership and personal development.
+This program will work on your communication skills, career develeopment, leadership and personal development.
 There is opportunity to parallel this program with your current involvement on and off campus.